shelbywilcox/shelbywilcox/teaching.md

 subtitle: Philosophy, experiences, and resources
 ---

-My teaching experiences have led me to realize the importance of developing a thorough teaching philosophy.
+My teaching experiences have led me to realize the importance of developing a thorough teaching philosophy, and how prioritizing my teaching philosphy enables me to be a more effective researcher and colleague.
 The most effective way to engage students in the classroom is through a student-centered approach.
 To me, that means understanding what their expectations are, what they value, and how content I teach can impact their lives beyond the classroom.
 In example, I like to ask student's about media they consume to develop more diverse pop culture examples.
 I also ask students about social causes they care about and develop examples around those causes to make material engaging.

 Flexible deadlines, emphasising qualitative feedback, encouraging vulnerability and risk-taking in their work, and demonstrating mindfulness are some of the ways I practice my student-centered approach.
 Putting the students’ needs and expectations first allows me to provide more engaging, diverse lectures while also empowering students to be more active in their participation.